JorgeNachtigall/pacman-ai/README.md

 # PACMAN-AI | Berkeley AI Materials

-Implementation made for the Fundamentals of Artificial Intelligence discipline.
+Project made for the Fundamentals of Artificial Intelligence discipline.

+This "challenge" has been made by: http://ai.berkeley.edu/search.html

 ### Implement the following search algorithms to find the shortest path: